 Our long term evolution from one generation to another regarding politics and religion beliefs is taking new and contrasting avenues partly due to immigration and to the absence of religious affiliations by many of us.

-Secularism is the absence of religious involvement in government affairs and the absence of government involvement in religious affairs.
+Secularism is the absence of religious involvement in government affairs as well as the absence of government involvement in religious affairs.

 In political terms, secularism is the separation of religion and politics.
-A secular government is non-religious, but not anti-religious and our cultural evolution tends to favor the secularism of our institutions with respect to religion.
+A secular government is non-religious, but not anti-religious and our cultural evolution now favours the secularism of our institutions with respect to religion.

 Catholicism refers to Christianity that is to the communion with the pope and the Church of Rome and to the beliefs and practices of the Catholic Church.